 Flu is highly contagious and is spread by coughing and contact.
 Symptoms include fever, cough, aches, and tiredness.
 Flu is caused by a virus and can cause mild to severe illness.
 In some cases, it can lead to death.
 Flu symptoms may come on quickly and include fever, headache, extreme tiredness, dry cough, sore throat, runny or stuffy nose, muscle aches, nausea, vomiting, and diarrhea.
 In some cases, flu can lead to death.

-Now more than ever, it's important to get a flu shot
+Now, more than ever, it's important to get a flu shot!

-Get a flu shot
+Get a Flu Shot

-Maintaining routine vaccinations can help prevent illnesses, reduce stress on the healthcare system, and protect at-risk and vulnerable populations during the pandemic.
+Maintaining routine vaccinations can help prevent illnesses, reduce stress on the health care system, and protect at-risk and vulnerable populations during the pandemic.
 While a seasonal flu shot will not prevent COVID-19, it may reduce the risk to you and your loved ones from becoming seriously ill with the flu.

+Peak flu season in Ohio typically runs from late fall to early spring.
 Early vaccination offers the best protection against the flu, but a shot any time during flu season will provide benefits.
 The annual flu shot is covered by Medicare Part B with no copay for adults age 65 or older.
 You can get your flu shot in one of many ways: